 Recently TechPixie founder, Joy Foster was invited to the Kat Orman show on BBC Radio Oxford to discuss the work TechPixies is doing to help women gain the confidence they need in order to return to work, change careers or start a new business.
 They discussed everything from the #MeToo movement to women’s equality.
-You can listen online here (starts one hour and 7 minutes in and runs to 1 hour and 27 minutes).
-No time to listen?
-No problem… we’ve summarised it quite nicely for you.
+You can listen here, but here’s a summary of the key points:

-Kat and Joy discuss the lastest 100 Faces of the Vibrant Economy Announcement by Grant Thornton
+Kat and Joy discuss the latest 100 Faces of the Vibrant Economy Announcement by Grant Thornton

-Kat: Talking of inspirational with growth comes recognition in my next guest is recently want to hold host of what she is fantastic.
-Joy Foster is a founder of TechPixies, a female run company who have helped one hundred and nineteen women upskill in social media with many of them now returning to work, changing careers or even starting a business.
-She is changing lives quiet actually.
-She has just being unveiled as one of the 100 Faces of the Vibrant Economy 2018 by Grant Thornton and she is here.
+Kat: Talking of inspirational, with growth comes recognition.
+Joy Foster is a founder of TechPixies, a female-run company that has helped one hundred and nineteen women upskill in social media with many of them now returning to work, changing careers or even starting a business.
+She is changing lives, actually.
+She has just been unveiled as one of the 100 Faces of the Vibrant Economy 2018 by Grant Thornton and she is here.
 It’s good to see you, congratulations Joy.
 This recognition is remarkable, I mean you being recognized as one of the one hundred faces of a vibrant economy 2018.
-This is holly contested as well.
+This is hotly contested as well.

 Kat and Joy tackle the topic of inspirational female CEOs